ericslevenson/ericslevenson.github.io/_pages/about.md

 <span style="font-size:0.82em;">*"Who would not choose to follow the sound of running waters? ...I can lean on the rail of a little bridge over a brook and contemplate its currents, its whirlpools, and its steady flow for as long as you like; with no sense or fear of that other flowing within and about me, that swift gliding away of time." -Thomas Mann* </span>

-Currently, I am a PhD Candidate at the University of Oregon where I am fully funded by NASA through their Early Career Research Program.
+Currently, I am a PhD Candidate at the University of Oregon where I am fully funded by NASA's Early Career Research Program.
 I am a geographer, which -- as Hal Mooney suggested -- means that I am, "concerned with the changing spatial organization and material character of Earth's surface."

 Surface water holds my attention, because it is a wonderful material to consider geographically.
 Spatial variations in surface water patterns reveal insights into ...